 Table 5 provides detailed characteristics of each pin available on the Z8 Encore!
-F083A Series 20- and 28-pin devices.
-The data in Table 5 are sorted alphabetically by the pin symbol mnemonic.
+F0830 Series 20- and 28-pin devices.
+Data in Table 5 are sorted alphabetically by the pin symbol mnemonic.

 Table 5.
 Pin Characteristics (20- and 28-pin Devices)